Drgn-Lrd/LastWarCalculator/README.md

     * **Persistent User Preference:** User's manual theme selection is now saved in `localStorage`, ensuring their preferred theme persists across browser sessions.
     * **Dynamic Styling with CSS Variables:** Refactored the styling to use CSS custom properties (variables) for colors, allowing for seamless and efficient theme switching by simply changing the `data-theme` attribute on the `<body>` element.
     * **Smooth Transitions:** Implemented CSS transitions for background and text colors, providing a smooth visual fade when switching themes.

+---

+## Version 4.2.1: UI Control Repositioning

+This version focuses on enhancing the user interface layout by repositioning key interactive controls for improved usability and visual balance.

+* **UI Control Relocation:**
+    * The Language Selector dropdown and Theme Toggle button have been moved from the top-right of the page to the bottom.
+    * **Bottom-Left Alignment:** The Theme Toggle button is now justified to the bottom-left of the page.
+    * **Bottom-Right Alignment:** The Language Selector is now justified to the bottom-right of the page.
+    * These controls are positioned strategically below the main calculator content but above the version number, providing a consistent and intuitive placement for global settings.